FE or not FE? That is the question if you're looking for a cheaper Samsung flagship phone right now.

 The Galaxy S20 FE features a fairly larger 6.5-inch OLED display with a full HD+ resolution of 2400 x 1800.
 The regular Galaxy S20 sports a smaller but sharper 6.2-inch screen with 3200 x 1400 pixels.

 Both handsets offer smooth scrolling and animations, as the Galaxy S20 FE offers the same 120Hz refresh rate as the Galaxy S20.
-We'll have to see how bright the Galaxy S20 FE's panel is, but overall we don't think most people will mind the lower resolution.
+Overall, we don't think most people will mind the lower resolution.

 Galaxy S20 FE vs Galaxy S20: Cameras

-This is where the Galaxy S20 FE vs Galaxy 20 comparison get really interesting.
+This is where the Galaxy S20 FE vs Galaxy 20 comparison gets really interesting.
 The Galaxy S20 FE features a triple rear camera setup just like the Galaxy S20, but with different lenses.

 The Galaxy S20 FE features a 12MP main camera, a 12MP ultrawide camera and a 8MP telephoto lens with a 3x optical zoom.
 The Space Zoom (digital) goes up to 30x.